CtrlK

 Actionability

-The scan invocations use pseudocode-style descriptions ('Run snyk_iac_scan with: - path: <directory>') rather than executable commands or proper tool call syntax.
-The remediation code examples are concrete and copy-paste ready, which is strong, but the core scanning workflow—the primary purpose of the skill—lacks executable specificity.
-It's unclear whether snyk_iac_scan is a CLI command, an MCP tool, or something else.
+The scan invocations use pseudocode-style descriptions ('Run snyk_iac_scan with: - path: <directory>') rather than actual executable commands or proper tool call syntax.
+The remediation code examples are concrete and copy-paste ready, but the core scanning workflow lacks executable specificity—it's unclear what the actual tool interface looks like (CLI?
+MCP tool? function call?).

 2 / 3